-- in Year 7 students visit Kidzania, a 'kids mini-city' where they can 'earn' money from employment and try out careers, and they follow an introduction to the world of work programme in character development time - in Year 8 students have an introduction to STEM careers with both faculty and careers led STEM days.
-Through Character Development Time they complete a new skills profile and interview a friend about their interests and thoughts around Year 9 options in addition to finding out about Labour Market information - in Year 9 students follow a 'choices and decisions' programme during character development time, completing a 'Which Way Now' booklet and using on-line careers software
+- in Year 7 PSHE lessons, students complete skills and interests quizzes that points them towards careers that might suit them, they learn about different carers and routes into further education and the world of work - in Year 8 students have an introduction to STEM careers with both faculty and careers led - STEM days.
+Through Character Development Time and PHSE lessons they complete a new skills profile and interview a friend about their interests and thoughts around Year 9 options in addition to finding out about

-- Year 10 students benefit from a week's carefully arranged work experience, supported by a booklet and programme of study in character development time.
+- Labour Market information - in Year 9 students follow a 'choices and decisions' programme during character development time, completing a 'Which Way Now' booklet and using on-line careers software - Year 10 students benefit from a week's carefully arranged work experience, supported by a booklet and programme of study in character development time.
 Year 10 also benefit from an enrichment day based around business and enterprise - Year 11 students work on their personal statements during an enrichment day and take part in guidance interviews about their futures.
-The 'Time to Sh9ne' more able group follow a programme designed to raise their aspirations, culminating in a trip to an Oxbridge University - Year 12 students experience a range of careers-related experiences including; - o a week's work experience - o talks from Student Finance - o a UCAS higher education event - careers convention prior to attending a Next Steps evening with information given about Higher Education and apprenticeships and in Year 13 fine tune their personal statements and take part in mock interviews. - all students are re-introduced to Unifrog, an online search tool for careers and further education and parents and carers can access support to help their child too if they need it
+The 'Time to Sh9ne' more able group follow a programme designed to raise their aspirations, culminating in a trip to a Russel Group University - Year 12 students experience a range of careers-related experiences including; - a week's work experience - talks from Student Finance - a UCAS higher education event - careers convention prior to attending a Next Steps evening with information given about Higher Education and apprenticeships and in Year 13 fine tune their personal statements and take part in mock interviews. - all students are re-introduced to Unifrog, an online search tool for careers and further education and parents and carers can access support to help their child too if they need it

-In addition to the formal support structures and programmes of study identified above, the Pastoral Team, the Head of Work-Related Learning, Character Development Coaches, subject teachers and Heads of Faculty provide information, guidance and support where more help is required.
+In addition to the formal support structures and programmes of study identified above, the Pastoral Team, Careers and Work-Related Learning Coordinator, Character Development Coaches, subject teachers and Heads of Faculty provide information, guidance and support where more help is required.
 Services for Young People (involving parents and carers where appropriate) are also available to see any student over the age of 14 and give impartial advice.